 Of course, you can always create your own quoted images too.

-Want to know what other types of content does really well on Twitter?
-Take a peek at this Ebook, where we share the 11 types of content you should be sharing on Twitter.
+Want to know what other types of content that do really well on Twitter?
+Take a peek at this blog, where we share the types of content you should be sharing on social media.